grizzlyfute/Autoclicker/README.md

 ## 4 - Draw a rose
 Open paint on enjoy.
 Led blink mediumly
-I didn't found any seriuos use case of this feature
+I didn't found any serious use case of this feature